ustbhuangyi/better-scroll/doc/en/options-advanced.md

 ## snap
    - Type: `Boolean | Object`
    - Default: `false`
    - Usage: this option is used to configure slide component.
-You can enable slide by configure it as an Object, such as, ` snap: {loop: false,threshold: 0.1,stepX: 100,stepY: 100}`.
+You can enable slide by configure it as an Object, such as, ` snap: {loop: false,threshold: 0.1,stepX: 100,stepY: 100}`, Notice：loop set to true only support slide loop in horizontal axis，but not in vertical axis.
    - Note: it's an advanced option which doesn't need to configure in normal scene.
 You can see the specific application scene in [Slide Demo](https://ustbhuangyi.github.io/better-scroll/#/examples/slide) and more details in the source code of [slide component](https://github.com/ustbhuangyi/better-scroll/blob/master/example/components/slide/slide.vue).

 ## scrollbar